aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/5-parkstats/3-quicksight/2-visual/_index.en.md

 1. Drag **visitor.home.latitude** and **visitor.home.longitude** from the *Fields list* to the Geospatial box in the *Field wells*.
 1. Click the title of the visualization and rename from *Insight* to *Where are the visitors from?*.

 The finished visualization looks like the map below.
+Note that this visualization only shows the top 10,000 data points.

 ![Completed visualization](/images/module5-3-visualization-2.png)